shreyasvinaya/portfolio_/_posts/2023-12-04-principles-of-language.md

 - `while` is a conditional loop

 ## Ownership
+- Central concept that the compiler uses to manage memory safely.
+- Each value has a variable that is its owner.
+- There can only be one owner at a time.
+When owner goes out of scope, value will be dropped (freed).
+- Borrowing allows accessing data without taking ownership via references.
+References are immutable by default to avoid data races.
+- Slices allow shared, mutable access to contiguous sequences like vectors.

 ### What is Ownership?
 - Memory is managed through a system of ownership with a set of rules that the compiler checks at compile time
 - Ownership rules: